Andrew-R-C-Grigg/high-temp-res-mossbauer-profiles/ReadMe.md

 Overview

 Nussbaum is a Python package designed for the entire lifecycle of high temperature-resolution Mössbauer temperature profile experiments.
-It automates hardware control for automated profile measurements and provides a mathematical framework for data reduction (folding/calibration) and physics-based modelling simultaneously in energy and temperature domains.
+It automates hardware control for automated profile measurements, provides a mathematical framework for data treatment and offers three protocols for fitting all spectra simultaneously in energy and temperature domains.

 Core Components & Utility Modules